sja-thedude/Unity-Video-Games/README.md

 ## 3rd Person Platform Game (Working on)

 ## 3D FPS GAME
-This game is made from scratch for as an assignment for flying fox.
+This game is made from scratch.
 I have build a gun which have the functionality to shoot.
 [Video](https://www.loom.com/share/f4883c4f01ac4787871f22b960488dd1)

 -------------------------------------------------------------------------------------------------------------